 An unedited book is one of the most common mistakes self-published authors made.
 A rare few authors can complete a book with minimal edits.
 For the rest of us, editing is a necessity.

 In fact, most published books go through rounds and rounds of heavy editing.
 Everything from typos and spelling mistakes to grammar issues and inconsistencies in story are sorted out by an editor.
-In addition, plot holes, structural problems in your story, and other poor writing will be spotted and marked for correction.
+In addition, plot holes, structural problems in your story, unncecessary uses of the tab button, and other poor writing will be spotted and marked for correction.

 Of course, you can edit your book yourself.
 In fact, you should.
 However, the way to protect against embarrassing mistakes is handing your manuscript over to an editor.